ImErvin/Theory-of-Algorithms/[2]CollatzList/README.md

 (append l (cons 1 null)) ; Successfully got rid of the . using a cons of 1 and null
 ```

+Now that I have a fair idea of how to work with racket lists I'm going to attempt to recreate the javascript function in racket.

 ### Reference
 [1] https://en.wikipedia.org/wiki/Collatz_conjecture#Visualizations